coolchigi/MapleTrade/README.md

 - [ ] Develop User Dashboard and alerts
 - [ ] Connect to Google Cloud for storage and model training

-## 🤝 Contributing

-Canadian fintech is better together!
-If you want to contribute or have ideas, open an issue or pull request.

-## 📚 License

-MIT License

-### 👋 About
+---

-MapleTrade was started to help Canadian day traders learn, experiment, and thrive with the latest in AI and cloud technology.
+> _MapleTrade was started to help Canadian day traders learn, experiment, and thrive with the latest in AI and cloud technology._